qmlbook/qmlbook/docs/start/start.rst

     };

-In the implementation the scene gets attached to the view first.
-The view is a widget and get arranged in our container widget.
-At the end we add a small rectangle to the scene, which then is rendered on the view.
+In the implementation, the scene gets attached to the view first.
+The view is a widget and gets arranged in our container widget.
+In the end, we add a small rectangle to the scene, which then is rendered on the view.

 .. code-block:: cpp